 From time to time, emails are sent from the MSOT office to learn about events and information that may be useful to your practice and your business.

 Additionally, the Private Practice Business Network meets together twice a year for a Symposium including guest speaker and round table to discuss current and relevant things impacting private practice Occupational Therapists.

-There is no cost to MSOT members to being included in this Private Practice Group.
+There is no cost to MSOT members to being included in this Private Practice Business Network.